 It is a very common type of wasp nest you can easily encounter.
 Paper wasp nests are usually constructed under eaves or in tree branches.
 You can often see them hanging, with wasps flying around.
 They feel papery because they’re made out of chewed up wood fibers and wasp natural secretion (they literally apply spit on it).
 Australian paper wasp nests aren’t usually all that big.

 Image source: Shutterstock J. Bicking

 Mud-dauber nests look like small pieces of pottery attached to your wall.
 They usually inhabit territories close to humans and are easy to identify with their interesting look.
 You shouldn’t be surprised if you find a mud-dauber wasp nest in your shed.
-For more in-depth information about wasp nests, check out our Fantastic guide to wasp nests!
+For more in-depth information about wasp nests, check out our How to Identify a Wasp Nest piece!

 Just like their cousins - the bees, solitary wasps live independently of one another.
 Each female creates her own nest and preps it for the hatching of her eggs.
 This makes them vulnerable to cuckoo wasps.
 Most native Australian wasp species are solitary.

 In order to avoid some of the downsides of being solitary, particular wasp species have evolved to work together.
 All females are still fertile, but they share the same nest and always have one of them keeping watch.

 If you have a wasp infestation, this would be the most likely culprit.
 The most popular of these are the European wasps.
 As the name suggests, they are not native to Australia but an introduced species.
 However, due to their fast reproduction, they started to affect the ecosystem.

 Signs of a Wasp Infestation

 If you see wasps buzzing around, this should make you suspicions enough to check for a wasp infestation.
 European wasps, for example, are notorious for using small holes to get inside of cavities and build their nests there.
 For the most part, wasps aren’t dangerous unless you’re allergic.
 Even if you are not allergic, a sting can be quite painful so take care.